Dusty landscape as we hike through Bryce Canyon | Jake Hutchins

 Meals: B,L

 We spend the morning hiking among a hidden grove of Giant Sequoia, at the Calaveras Big Trees State Park.
 Few tourists are found here and we enjoy solitude among the giant trees.
 Then we continue to Columbia State Park to enjoy a living history museum dedicated to the ghost town and gold rush area.
 We leave the trees and head for San Francisco, a city built on coastal cliffs on the shores of the Pacific Ocean.
-In the afternoon we have time to enjoy wine tasting (not included) or shopping in town.
-Or, opt to walk the famous Golden Gate Bridge.
-Our hotel is centrally located in the Fisherman Wharf district.
-Overnight: Hotel Caza Fisherman's Wharf, 2 nights Drive time: 125 miles / 200 km, or 3 hrs
+In the afternoon, you have time to enjoy a local wine tasting, shopping in town, or choose to walk the famous Golden Gate Bridge.
+Our hotel is centrally located in the Fisherman Wharf district. _____________________________________________________________________________ • Overnight: Hotel Caza Fisherman's Wharf, 2 nights • Drive time: 125 miles / 200 km, or 5.5 hrs

 Meals: B,L